Therme Group: Therme Erding (Germany)

 Acquired in 2024, Therme Erding is the world’s largest indoor thermal resort.
 It includes multiple themed areas, wave pools, and over 30 saunas, attracting more than 2 million visitors each year.

+Therme Euskirchen (Euskirchen, North Rhine-Westphalia)

+Therme Euskirchen is a thermal and wellness complex in Euskirchen on the northern edge of the Eifel region.
+It opened on 18 December 2015 and includes a palm-themed bathing area (“Palmenparadies”), a textile-free sauna and wellness zone (“Vitaltherme & Sauna”), and a sports pool area.
+Regional reporting has described the site as drawing significant visitor volumes since opening.